vgwb/Antura_arabic/docs/Modules/ApplicationFlow.md

 ### MiniGame Start

-Any call to `NavigationManager.GoToGameScene(MiniGameData _miniGame)` triggers a subseuqnet call to `MiniGameLauncher.LaunchGame(MiniGameCode miniGameCode)` to launch the next of the MiniGames for that play session.
+Any call to `NavigationManager.GoToGameScene(MiniGameData _miniGame)` triggers a subsequent call to `MiniGameLauncher.LaunchGame(MiniGameCode miniGameCode)` to launch the next of the MiniGames for that play session.

 The **MiniGameLauncher** is responsible for the correct launch of MiniGames with teacher-approved data.
 The start of a MiniGame is initialised by a call to `MiniGameLauncher.LaunchGame(MiniGameCode miniGameCode)`.